Bio-Metrics

 Publications by OWR and some of our users

 • David van der Vloed, Finnian Kelly, and Anil Alexander.
-Exploring the effects of device variability on forensic speaker comparison using VOCALISE and NFI-FRIDA, a forensically realistic database, Odyssey 2020: The Speaker and Language Recognition Workshop, Tokyo, Japan.
+Exploring the effects of device variability on forensic speaker comparison using VOCALISE and NFI-FRIDA, a forensically realistic database, Odyssey 2020: The Speaker and Language Recognition Workshop, Tokyo, Japan, URL.
 [Download Article]

 • Radek Skarnitzl, Maral Asiaee, Mandana Nourbakhsh.
 Tuning the performance of automatic speaker recognition in different conditions, International Journal of Speech, Language and the Law, 26(2) 2019, pp. 209-229.
 [View Article]

 • Finnian Kelly, Andrea Fröhlich, Volker Dellwo, Oscar Forth, Samuel Kent, and Anil Alexander.
-Evaluation of VOCALISE under conditions reflecting those of a real forensic voice comparison case (forensic_eval01), Speech Communication, vol. 112, pp. 30-36, September 2019.
+Evaluation of VOCALISE under conditions reflecting those of a real forensic voice comparison case (forensic_eval01), Speech Communication, vol. 112, pp. 30-36, September 2019, URL.
 [Download Article]

 • Sula Ross, Katherine Earnshaw, and Erica Gold.
 A Cautionary Tale For Phonetic Analysis: The Variability of Speech Between and Within Recording Sessions, 19th International Congress of the Phonetic Sciences, pp. 3090-3094, Australasian Speech Science and Technology Association Inc., August 2019.

 • Finnian Kelly, Oscar Forth, Samuel Kent, Linda Gerlach, and Anil Alexander.
-Deep neural network based forensic automatic speaker recognition in VOCALISE using x-vectors, Audio Engineering Society (AES) Forensics Conference 2019, Porto, Portugal.
+Deep neural network based forensic automatic speaker recognition in VOCALISE using x-vectors, Audio Engineering Society (AES) Forensics Conference 2019, Porto, Portugal, URL.
 [Download Abstract]

 • Kevin Chan, Andrew Radcliff, Jeffrey Chudik, Katrina Molina, Alex Hirsch, Brennon Morning, Evan Pulliam, and Stephen Elliot.
 Subject Movement at Different Force Levels in a Fingerprint Recognition System, International Conference on Security and Management (SAM), p.223-229, The Steering Committee of The World Congress in Computer Science, Computer Engineering and Applied Computing (WorldComp) 2016, Athens, Greece.